 In connection with the Stronghold Transaction, the consolidated indebtedness of the Company may increase substantially, including with respect to the satisfaction or assumption of the outstanding obligations under Stronghold's credit agreement, and the increased level of indebtedness following the completion of the Stronghold Transaction could adversely affect the Company after the Stronghold Transaction, including by decreasing its business flexibility and by impacting its ability to raise additional capital and to meet its obligations under its indebtedness.

-With the Stronghold Transaction, the consolidated indebtedness of the Company may increase substantially, including with respect to the satisfaction or assumption of the outstanding obligations under Stronghold's credit agreement, and the increased level of indebtedness following the completion of the Stronghold Transaction could adversely affect the Stronghold Transaction, including by decreasing its business flexibility and by impacting its affect the Stronghold Transaction, including by decreasing its business flexibility and by impacting its ability to raise additional capital and to meet its obligations under stronghold's credit agreement, including by decreasing its business flexibility and by impacting its ability to raise additional capital and to meet its obligations under its indebtedness.
+With the Stronghold Transaction, the consolidated indebtedness of the Company may increase substantially, including with respect to the satisfaction or assumption of the outstanding obligations under Stronghold's credit agreement, and the increased level of indebtedness following the completion of the Stronghold Transaction could adversely affect the Company after the Stronghold Transaction, including by decreasing its business flexibility and by impacting its ability to raise additional capital and to meet its obligations under its indebtedness.

 The Merger Agreement provides that, to the extent requested by the Company, Stronghold will, at the Company's expense, use reasonable best efforts to promptly obtain any consents or amendments as necessary to permit the consummation of the Stronghold Transaction under Stronghold's credit agreement (the "COC Amendment"), but the obtaining of the COC Amendment is not a closing condition to the Stronghold Transaction.
 If the COC Amendment is not obtained on or prior to closing, the Company will be required to satisfy all outstanding obligations under such credit agreement and certain other debt instruments of Stronghold prior to or substantially concurrently with the consummation of the Stronghold Transaction, which could reduce funds available for capital expenditures and other activities of the Company.
-If the COC Amendment is obtained on or prior to closing, the Company may assume an estimated \$50 million of outstanding net debt of Stronghold, which could have the effect of, among other things, reducing the Company's flexibility to respond to changing business and economic conditions.
+If the COC Amendment is obtained on or prior to closing, the Company for outstanding net debt of Stronghold, which could have the effect of, among other things, reducing the Company's flexibility to respond to changing business and economic conditions.